intergiro/developer-portal/docs/merchant/merchant/functions.md

 # Functions
 Functions can be used as a condition in a [Rule](./rules.html) to silmplify writing rules and to make them more human readable.
-To be authorized to create, change and list Functions, an agent bearer API-key is needed.
+An agent bearer API-key is needed to create, change and list Functions.

 Examples of Rules using Functions:
 - `reject authorization if limit(300,EUR)`